Rosids: Classification

-The rosids consist of two groups: the order Vitales and the eurosids (true rosids).
+Thus, the rosids consist of two groups: the order Vitales and the eurosids.
 The eurosids, in turn, are divided into two groups: fabids (Fabidae, eurosids I) and malvids (Malvidae, eurosids II).

 Orders

 The rosids consist of 17 orders.
 In addition to Vitales, there are eight orders in fabids and eight orders in malvids.
 Some of the orders have only recently been recognized.
 These are Vitales, Zygophyllales, Crossosomatales, Picramniales, and Huerteales.

 Phylogeny

-The phylogeny of rosids shown below is adapted from the Angiosperm Phylogeny Group website.
+The phylogeny of rosids shown below is adapted from the Angiosperm Phylogeny Website.

 The nitrogen-fixing clade contains a high number of actinorhizal plants (which have root nodules containing nitrogen fixing bacteria, helping the plant grow in poor soils).
 Not all plants in this clade are actinorhizal, however.